- I. Residential Life Office: Welcome and Expectations

 Residential facility housing periods end at the conclusion of each semester.
 Students are expected to depart from the residence halls and apartments by the following dates and times:

 Students who check out of a residential facility after the designated time will incur a $100 fine for improper checkout, plus a $100 fine per hour until they successfully check out.
-These fines will be in addition to, not in lieu of, fines for cleaning or damage to their space, as well as possible disciplinary action.
+These fees will be in addition to, not in lieu of, fees for cleaning or damage to their space, as well as possible disciplinary action.

 Students who are required to participate in university sanctioned classes, activities, or events during periods when housing facilities are unavailable may request alternative housing accommodations.
 These requests should be made through an official means, dictated by the department.
 The details of this process will be made available in Spring Semester.
 Requests must be successfully completed at least one week prior to the end of the academic term and are made at the discretion of the Director of Residential Life.